Spring 2025

 Faculty Mentor: Chenxi Wu

-Graduate Student: Accepting Applications
+Graduate Student: Eiki Norizuki

 Integrating Machine Learning with Data Assimilation for Complex Dynamical System Predictions